 3 PACK of RDQ Series 14.8V 4S 1300mAh 100C LiPo Battery - XT60

-All batteries must be shipped by ground (USPS First Class or UPS Ground)
+All batteries must be shipped by a ground shipping method.

 The RDQ Series 1300mAh 4S 100C battery truly sets a new standard in the FPV LiPo market.
 Containing the latest in FPV LiPo battery technology, the RDQ Series LiPo packs a long-lasting punch which is going to redefine your idea of what a quality LiPo is.
 Nothing in the $20 and under price range can compete with this battery, plain and simple.